 Blaming the poor quality of locally made paper, they said that the paper producers were unable to meet the rising demand.

-government has planned to provide free books to first and second year students of government colleges this year.
+For the first time, the Sindh government has planned to provide free books to first and second year students of government colleges this year.

 He said the price of pa- per (made from recycled paper) also declined last month to Rs50,000-55,000 from Rs61,000 per tonne.

 He added that prices were increased in January due to an increase in its raw material price (wood pulp) in the international market to $1,080 per tonne from $500 tonne.
 All other raw material used in paper making had also risen followed by power and gas tariff hikes.